-The SX1261 and SX1262 can operate in Rx Boosted gain setup or in a Rx power saving gain setup.
+The LLCC68 can operate in Rx Boosted gain setup or in Rx power saving gain setup.
 In the Rx power saving gain, the radio will consume less power at a small cost in sensitivity.
 In Rx Boosted gain, the radio will consume more power to improve the sensitivity.